utidon/Basic-git-workflows/README.md

 this repository will show you a basic git workflow for individuals and small teams

-Local change to be pushed upsteam
+Some conflicting change from master branch